EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Security Context # {#sec-context}

-To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a security context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
+To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
 In particular, each endpoint in a group stores:

 1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
-The Common Context contains the Context Identifier, the COSE AEAD algorithm, the counter signature algorithm, and the Base Key used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
-In particular, all the endpoints in the group agree on the algorithms specified in the Common Context;
+The Common Context contains the COSE AEAD algorithm and the Base Key used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
+All the endpoints in the group agree on the same COSE AEAD algorithm.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Common Context stores the following parameters:

+   * Context Identifier (Cid).
+Variable length byte string that identifies the Security Context.
+The Cid used in a multicast group is determined by the responsible Group Manager and does not change over time.
+A Cid MUST be unique in the sets of all the multicast groups associated to the same Group Manager.
+The choice of the Cid for a given group's Security Context is application specific, but it is RECOMMENDED to use 64-bit long pseudo-random Cids, in order to have globally unique Context Identifiers.
+It is the role of the application to specify how to handle possible collisions.

+   * Counter signature algorithm.
+Value that identifies the algorithm used for source authenticating messages sent within the group.
+Its value is immutable once the security context is established.
+All the endpoints in the group agree on the same counter signature algorithm.

 2. one Sender Context, used to secure outgoing messages.
 In particular, the Sender Context is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;